-The CRC expected to see a falling demand as the first wave of COVID-19 passed on, and that exactly is what happened.
-So, as soon as that prediction was confirmed, the facility was progressively repurposed to provide other much needed services such as drive-through blood tests, drive-through urgent care, and even outpatient clinics in the indoor part of the facility.
+The CRC expected to see a falling demand as the first wave of COVID-19 washed over, and that exactly is what happened.
+So, as soon as that prediction was confirmed, the CRC was progressively repurposed to provide other much needed services such as drive-through blood tests, drive-through urgent care, and even outpatient clinics in the indoor part of the facility.

-The CRC closed its gates to suspected COVID-19 patients on 31st July, as planned and as predicted by the simple Excel computer model.
+The CRC closed its gates to suspected COVID-19 patients on 31st July, as planned and as guided by the simple Excel computer model.

 This is health care systems engineering in action.

-And the simple Excel model has been re-calibrated as reality has provided fresh evidence.
+And the simple Excel model has been re-calibrated as fresh evidence has emerged.
 The latest version predicts that a second peak of COVID-19 (that is potentially worse than the first) will happen in late summer or autumn if social distancing is relaxed too far (see below).